 Are you just starting a small business and are thinking about getting insurance?
 While we 100% support that idea and it’s better to be safe then surprised in case something unexpected happens, we also want to tell you that research is the key when it comes to insurance.
-You need to know just what you are getting insurance for and how it’s going to work later on, and that’s where this article steps in – we’re going to tell you everything that you need to know when getting insurance for your small business.
+You need to know just what you are getting insurance for and how it’s going to work later on, and that’s where this article steps in – we’re going to tell you everything you need to know when getting insurance for your small business, especially landscaping business.

 What Exactly is Business Insurance?

 First things first, let’s talk about the basics of business insurance.
 The purpose of business insurance is to cover and hence protect your business if you happen to be in an unfortunate event regarding the course of your business.
 What does that mean?
 Well, the “course of your business” is basically an umbrella term that covers everything from property damage and accidents to professional mistakes as well as legal fees.
 You can choose from many different insurance plans depending on your risk assessment, needs, and priorities, but this topic is definitely something in which you should put a lot of research, and it will be best for you to consult with different insurance companies to get the best deal at the best price.
 Be aware that business insurance in no way can cover everything and what does it cover will be specified in the contract.
 But, it should be noted that it does sometimes happen that the insurance claims aren’t handled fairly, and an expert on this topic – Doug Terry, insurance claims lawyer, says that in these cases, the business owners don’t even know their legal rights and if anything can be done when this happens, but it can be.
 So, all of that being said – be sure to do your research before you sign the contract with the insurance company.